DEV Community

 • handle_cast, for client send request & doesn't need result.

-• utils functions like: init (for init state), terminate (shutdown GenServer, code_change (for hot reload code, I will go to this in other post).
+• other functions like: init (for init state), terminate (shutdown GenServer, code_change (for hot reload code, I will go to this in other post).

 Client part

-This part is our implement code for GenServer included callbacks, public APIs (for convenience), meta data & start_link function for Supervisor (if needed).
+This part is our implement code for public APIs for other process (client) can send request to GenServer & start_link (for easy integrate to a supervisor) function (if needed).

-• Public functions, for our code (process) can call to get/update state on server.
+• Public functions, for our code (process) can call to get/update state on server and return result (if needed).

 Step init & handle event from server code